jaspreet1388/cst8918-final-project-group8/README.md

 | `deploy-weather-test.yml` | On PR to `main` (app changes) | Deploy Weather App to **test** AKS |
 | `deploy-weather-prod.yml` | On push to `main` (app changes) | Deploy Weather App to **prod** AKS |

-✅ Branch Protection Rules:
-- Require PRs with at least 1 approving review
-- No direct push to `main`
-- Status checks must pass
-- Require branch to be up to date

 ---